olcf/olcf-user-docs/ace_testbed/defiant_quick_start_guide.rst

 ===============

 "Defiant2" is the all new hardware refresh of the original "Defiant" system; however, the name of the cluster will remain Defiant.
-Defiant is an NCCS open access system and is one of the Advanced Computing Ecosystem (ACE) testbeds that provides a sandbox for testing advances in IRI workflows and patterns, emerging compute architectures and techniques for HPC, emerging storage architectures and techniques for HPC, emerging network architectures and techniques, cloudification of traditional HPC architectures.
-The system consists of 20 CPU, 2 GPU nodes and 1 login node for user code compilations.
+Defiant is an NCCS open access system and is one of the Advanced Computing Ecosystem (ACE) testbeds that provides a sandbox for testing advances in IRI workflows and patterns, emerging compute, network, and storage architectures, and cloudification of traditional HPC use-cases.
+The system currently consists of 20 CPU, 2 GPU nodes and 1 login node for user code compilations.

 .. _defiant-nodes: